RupendraCHA/Easesmith_Assignment/E_Commerce_Listing_Page/README.md

     5) In the IDE Terminal, go to the project root folder and run this "npm install" command to install all the dependencies used during the project creation
-    6) Now, in the same IDE Terminal run this "npm run dev" command to start app on the browser, after this a link is given which can take you the website
+    6) Now, in the same IDE Terminal run this "npm run dev" command to start app on the browser, after this a link is given which can take you the website after clicking it

 ## Functionalities included in the E-Commerce Listing Page:
   ### 1) Searching with a product name in the given search bar: